SHUBHAMKURUP/Netflix-GPT/README.md

 # Netflix GPT

-Netflix GPT is a Netflix clone application that integrates OpenAI's GPT-3.5 with the TMDB movie database to provide intelligent movie recommendations and search functionality.
+Netflix GPT is a Netflix clone web application that integrates OpenAI's GPT-3.5 with the TMDB movie database to provide intelligent movie recommendations and search functionality.
 Users can sign up, sign in, and search for movies using natural language queries.

 ## Features